-According to section 3(1) of the Protection of Competition Laws of 2008 and 2014, all agreements between undertakings, all decisions by associations of undertakings and any concerted practices which have as their object or effect the prevention, restriction or distortion of competition within the Republic, shall be prohibited, and in particular those which:
+According to section 3(1) of the Protection of Competition Law of 2022 (Law 13(I)/2022), all agreements between undertakings, all decisions by associations of undertakings and any concerted practices which have as their object or effect the prevention, restriction or distortion of competition within the Republic, shall be prohibited, and in particular those which:

 (a) directly or indirectly fix purchase or selling prices or any other trading conditions;

 (b) limit or control production, markets, technical development, or investments;